 Emission factors for tyre wear

 TSP emission factors for different vehicle classes are given in Table 3–4.
 The emission factors are based on available experimental data.
-It should be noted that the TSP emission factors do not assume that all tyre wear material is transformed into suspended particulate, as a large fraction of tyre rubber may be produced as dust fall particles or larger shreds (e.g. under heavy braking).
+It should be noted that the TSP emission factors do not assume that all tyre wear material is transformed into suspended particulate, as a large fraction of tyre rubber may be produced as dust fall particles or larger shreds (e.g., under heavy braking).
+A differentiation of emission factors among different segments of passenger cars has been performed based on recent literature.

 Table 3-4 TSP emission factors for source category 1.A.3.b.vi, road vehicle tyre wear